 Three years ago, I began taking the Baltimore mass transit system to work.
-There’s a subway station near my house, there’s a light rail stop two blocks away that I can see from my sixth floor office.
+There’s a subway station near my house, there’s a light rail stop two blocks from the office that I can see from my sixth floor office.
 Why drive the Baltimore Beltway, when I can use public transportation?
 Not only is it the socially responsible choice, it’s also convenient for the working writer; I can write on the train, something I cannot do when driving.

 Take the subway downtown, walk a block, pick up the light rail and take it back out of town.
 For three years, this has worked for me.